elyesseb/SiteVitrine/README.md

 `HTML` : actualités.html ➥ News-page</br>
 `HTML` : contact.html ➥ contact-page</br>

+Note : contact.html contains the Google public key to use ReCAPTCHA, you must replace it with your own.</br>

 ## The SCSS files are located in the `./src/css` directory</br>

 `CSS` : normalize.css => A CSS file used to standardize differences in interpretation of cascading style sheets.</br>